astrellon/lysithea-vm/README.md

 (print (- 10)) ; Outputs -10
 ```

-### Multiply `(* num1 num2)`
+### Multiply `(* num1 num2 ...numN)`
 Takes the top two values from the stack and pushes the result of multiplying those numbers together.

 ```lisp
 (print (* 5 10)) ; Outputs 50
 ```

 More than two inputs can be used, however it will be turned into a chain of operators that only take two inputs.
+This is done at assembler time.

 ```lisp
 (print (* 1 2 3 4)) ; Outputs 24